 Like most people, irrespective of whether they were once in care or not, you often prefer to downplay the negative memories and concentrate on the positive.
 That doesn’t, of course, stop the negative memories from existing, and it’s important we find a way of acknowledging them – before they develop a strength of their own and begin to take over your conscious mind.

 But helping my eight-year-old son with that is difficult; he does have negative memories, and he doesn’t want to remember them.
-He will occasionally member one, but not very often; he knows that I know a lot of them, and he occasionally tests me out to make sure I’m still telling the truth.
-Of course I am, but he needs to learn that in his own way, so whatever he needs to do.
-I suspect that, almost by knowing that I know (I learnt a lot from his social worker and foster carers), he seems a little more relaxed.
+He will occasionally remember one, but not very often; he knows that I know a lot of them, and he occasionally tests me out to make sure I’m telling the truth.
+He seems a little more relaxed by knowing that I know.
 I hope so; if I can carry some of his burden, then I’m delighted to.
 He’s eight; he deserves a childhood, innocent of any other worries and concerns.
 There’s plenty of time for that when he’s older.

 We’ll soon be going through The Teenage Years, where so many more firsts will come up – and beyond that into adulthood.
 I want to ensure he feels safe in knowing that I will help him with anything he needs and wants to share; how will I succeed will be up to him to decide.
 If he reads all this in the next ten years, then I’m sure he’ll let me know.